LaunchCodeEducation/lchs/src/chapters/classes-and-objects/using-objects.rst

 When using objects, we often want to access the value of a property, change a property value, or add a completely new property.
-To do this, we need the object's name as well as the name of the property.
+To do this, we need the object's name and the property name.

 To modify object properties, we use *dot notation*: